sifferman/labs-with-cva6/labs/vm.md

     8. Renter `OS` in S-mode
     9. Enter `m_trap` in M-mode
     10. Exit
-4. Provide a screenshot of a waveform demonstrating how the MMU translates the user program's virtual address to its physical address.
+4. Provide a screenshot of a waveform demonstrating how the MMU translates the user program's virtual address to its physical address. *Note: The net hierarchical path to the MMU is `TOP.ariane_testharness.i_ariane.i_cva6.ex_stage_i.lsu_i.gen_mmu_sv39.i_cva6_mmu`.*